1.1. Contact organisation

 a) Description/assessment of measurement errors:

 Data error detection controls are focused on the consistency of the totals derived from different breakdowns (sector of performance, type of support, socio-economic objective, field of research and development).
 In case an important intra-annual change in GBARD figures is identified, one or more contacts with the reporting unit are made in order to obtain additional explanatory notes on data deviation or to arrange data retransmission.
-Data are collected with paper questionnaires.
+Data are collected with web survey.
+To reduce the phase of cleaning data some additional controls were included in the questionnaire.

 The main reasons that cause measurement errors are: the questionnaire is filled in by several persons or organisational units, non-compliance with the methodological instructions, subjective and often unreliable and inconsistent assessment of funds as data can not be derived directly from reporting unit's records.